scrapinghub/web-poet/docs/advanced/additional-requests.rst

 usually lazily loaded by the website to reduce the amount of information rendered in the DOM that might not otherwise be viewed by all users anyway.

-Thus, additional requests inside the Page Object is typically needed for it:
+Thus, additional requests inside the Page Object are typically needed for it:

 .. code-block:: python

-    import attr
+    import attrs
     import web_poet

-    @attr.define
+    @attrs.define
     class ProductPage(web_poet.ItemWebPage):
         http_client: web_poet.HttpClient